naserme/sms-panel-manager/README.md

 routes/web.php and routes/api.php — routes for panel and API

-SMS Service Integration
+### SMS Service Integration
 The project is designed to support multiple SMS providers.
 Just create a new service in Services/Sms and register it in the service container.

-Security Notes
+# Security Notes
 Keep all sensitive data in .env and never commit it to a public repo.

 For production use, configure queues, caching, and SSL properly.

-Contribution
+# Contribution
-Pull requests are welcome.
+## Pull requests are welcome.
 Before submitting, please:

 Add unit tests or provide clear explanations of changes

 Follow the coding standards of the project

-License
+# License
 This project is released under the MIT License.

-Contact
+# Contact
-For integration or customization, open an issue or reach out via email.
+For integration or customization, open an issue or reach out via Telegram.

+My Telegram ID: @naser_me